CFD-GO/TCLB/.github/PULL_REQUEST_TEMPLATE.md

 ### Code references
 - [ ] Original references - if you implement a model/feature from some paper/book, please leave a reference in the code
 - [ ] Wiki references - if you added feature or configure arguments, please add it as a wiki entry and reference it in the code
-- [ ] Author references - if you added a model, please provide the details of the author as: `Maintainer: your-name @your-github-login`
+- [ ] Author references - if you added a model, complicated handler or physics based feature, please provide the details of the author as: `Maintainer: your-name @your-github-login`

 ### Comments in the pull request:
 - [ ] Issues references - if your pull request is solving/changeing some Issue, please reference it in comments or name of this pull request